 Types of Metal

-There are a couple different choices you have when it comes to the metal that you can choose for your roof.
+There are a couple of different choices you have when it comes to the metal that you can choose for your roof.
 The most popular options are various types of steels, aluminum, copper, and zinc.
 There are also metals that are combinations of the few.
 All of these types of roofs have various pros and cons that will either convince you to purchase them or push you away.

 Steel is the material that is most used in residential homes.
 That fact probably has a lot to do with its low cost.
-But often, galvanized steel (a low cost, thinner version) can corrode very easily when it’s exposed to heavy amounts of salt water.
+But often, galvanized steel (a low cost, thinner version) can corrode very easily when it’s exposed to heavy amounts of saltwater.
 In turn, you probably don’t want to use this material for homes that are by the water (beach homes, etc.) The prices of steel depend on the type of steel that you’re getting.
 If you’re looking at stone-coated steel it starts at about $400 dollars a square.
 If you’re trying to get steel shingles, that might be about $270 a square.
 But typically, if you’re not trying to go for the fancy stuff, ordering steel for your roof is going to set you back at least $300 dollars a square.
 If installed right, your steel roof should last you at least 50 years.

 Aluminum is the second most popular steel for roofing.
 It’s so popular because it’s more durable than steel, while only being a fraction of the price of premium steels like copper and zinc.
-When it comes to how it would fair in a coastal home, aluminum works a completely different way that steel does.
+When it comes to how it would fair in a coastal home, aluminum works a completely different way than steel does.
 If you’re living in a place by the beach, then aluminum would be the best choice for your home.
 It’s often thought of as a step up from steel when it comes to the quality.
 In turn, you’re going to have to give up a bit more cash.
 In general, it costs about $100 more per square than steel.
 Along with steel, aluminum will also last you at least 50 years.

 The most expensive metals and the most durable of the bunch are definitely copper and zinc.
 These are roofs that could last hundreds of years with the proper care.
 But, if you’re looking for that longevity, you’re going to have to cough up some serious coin.
 They both cost about $900 to $1400 dollars a square.
 Because of the pricing, most people don’t make roofs that are fully out of copper.
 They usually just use it for accents throughout the home.
 But hey, if you’ve got enough money to pay for a fully copper or zinc roof then be my guest.
 If you’re trying to calculate the full cost of setting up your copper or zinc roof, it usually will be around $1800 for materials and labor per square.